gtiosclub/Calculator-Tutorial/P2/part2.md

 Now's a good time to make sure we're on the right track.
 Lets run our app in the simulator and see what happens.
 We *should* see **exactly** what we see on the canvas (some sort of customized UILabel floating inside our View Controller).

-At the top of the Xcode window, your have your `Project Targets`.
+At the top of the Xcode window, you have your `Project Targets`.
 This is where you run your app, either on a physical device or the iOS Simulator.

 <p align="center"> <img src="screenshot5.png" height="37px" align="center"> </p>